NakulLimbani/Generative_AI/README.md

 ---

-### Tutorial 2: **Autoencoder and Variational Autoencoder (VAE)**
+### Tutorial 2: ** Generative Adversarial Networks (GANs) on CIFAR-10**

-**Objective:** Understand and compare the functionality of Autoencoders (AE) and VAEs on the CIFAR-10 dataset.
+**Objective:** Train a GAN to generate realistic images from the the CIFAR-10 dataset.

 **Key Features:**
+- Generator and Discriminator network implementations.
+- Adversarial training over 100 epochs.
-- Reconstruction of images using AE and VAE.
+- Visualizations of generated images and loss trends.
-- Introduction to KL divergence in VAE.
-- Training loss and reconstruction quality comparison.
+- Evaluation using FID and Inception Score.

 ---